jdpage/mchttpinfowrapper/README.md

 mchttpinfowrapper
 =================

-A server wrapper which lets you access information about the server over HTTP.
+A Minecraft server wrapper which lets you access information about the server over HTTP.